shiningrain/AUTOTRAINER/Rebuttal/README.md

 ## Our Contribution , novelty and challenge.
 The novel contribution of our work mainly includes 3 parts:

-1. We are the first work to formally define 5 training problems and symptoms, and the first to systematically match problems and their solutions.
+1. AutoTrainer gives the first formal definition of all these training problems and selects the proper parameters.

    None of existing works (e.g. [[21]],[[72]],[[90]]) has proposed formal definition for the training problems symptoms.
-One of our challenges is to summarize the formal definitions from plenty of existing works.
-To finish the definitions, we not merely survey for the previous works and open-source communities about training problems, but also discuss with developers.
+One of our challenges is to summarize the formal definitions from existing works.
+This involves interviewing hundreds of researchers/engineers, paper summarizations and tons of experiments.

-2. We collect various solutions from the open-source community and existing works and conduct large scale evaluation to map each training problem with truly effective solutions.
+2. AutoTrainer builds the connection between proposed solutions and existing problems

    To obtain the effective solutions for the training problems, we firstly collect over 20 solutions from dozens of the existing works (e.g. [[50]],[[70]]) and communities discussions(e.g. [link1](https://stackoverflow.com/questions/46270122/avoiding-vanishing-gradient-in-deep-neural-networks), [link2](https://stackoverflow.com/questions/43436966/gradient-exploding-when-using-rmsprop)).
-Because not all proposed solutions are effective for solving problems practically, then we evaluate these solutions on different problems repeatedly to find out the effective ones, which is a difficult SE engineering.
-Part of our evaluation log can be found [here](https://anonymous.4open.science/repository/bd608c99-9d48-4f7b-8d32-240be875b892/Result/Evaluation_log_raw.pdf).
+Many methods are proposed to solve a single problem, which may lead to other problems or may fix other problems.
+It is challenging to select the proper solutions for an observed problem.
+We evaluated over 20 different training strategies and problems, and selected the meaningful ones.

-3. We propose the first automatic approach to detect and repair 5 different training problems timely during model training.
+3. AutoTrainer is the first online model fixing strategy.

-   Detecting and repairing the training problems automatically is an important SE problem and no existing solutions have been proposed.
-The previous solution for the problems needs the developers to reproduce and repair the problems manually after training, which will waste plenty of time and inefficient.
-One of the novel contributions of our work is that AutoTrainer is the first tool to automatically and accurately detect and repair the problems in time during the training.
-The users don't need to wait to solve the problems manually until training finished.
+   Unlike most existing work which tries to improve model accuracy after training, AutoTrainer fixes this while training.
+This requires online program rewriting (i.e., adding normalization layers) as well as careful design to balance runtime overhead and problem detection/repairing effectiveness.

 ## The Expeirment Details